-Below follows an account outlining how Petrolia has implemented the Code of Practice.
-This account follows the same structure as the Code of Practice and covers all sections thereof.
+Below follows a report outlining how Petrolia has implemented the Code of Practice.
+This report follows the same structure as the Code of Practice and covers all sections thereof.
 Petrolia complies with the Code of Practice.
-Any deviations from the Code of Practice are discussed under the relevant sections
+Any deviations from the Code of Practice are discussed under the relevant sections.
+In addition to the Code of Practice, the Norwegian Accounting Act § 3-3 stipulates that companies must provide a report on their policies and practices for corporate governance either in the annual report or in a document referred to in the annual report.
+This report is integrated in this Corporate Governance statement.

 Through a cross-border merger, the holding company Petrolia SE was formed in Cyprus in October 2012.
-Consequently, various associated policies can be updated and revised in 2013.
+Consequently, various associated policies can still be subject to updates and revisions.
 Any updates and changes in the Company's Corporate Governance Policy will be published on www.petrolia.eu.